YottaDB/YDBDoc/ProgGuide/extrout.rst

 * Pre-allocation is an unsigned integer value specifying the number of bytes to be allocated on the system heap with a pointer passed into the external call.
 * Pre-allocating on a type with a direction of input or input/output results in a YottaDB error.
-* Pre-allocation is meaningful only on types ydb_char_t * and ydb_string_t \*.
+* Pre-allocation is meaningful only on types ydb_char_t \*, ydb_string_t \*, and ydb_buffer_t \*.
 On all other types the pre-allocation value specified will be ignored and the parameter will be allocated a default value for that type.
-With ydb_string_t * arguments make sure to set the 'length' field appropriately before returning control to YottaDB.
+Make sure to set the 'length' field for ydb_string_t \* arguments and 'len_alloc' field for ydb_buffer_t * appropriately before returning control to YottaDB.
 On return from the external call, YottaDB uses the value in the length field as the length of the returned value, in bytes.
 * If the user does not specify any value, then the default pre-allocation value would be assigned to the parameter.
 * Specification of pre-allocation for "scalar" types (parameters which are passed by value) is an error.

 .. note::
-   Pre-allocation is optional for all output-only parameters except ydb_string_t * and ydb_char_t \*.
+   Pre-allocation is optional for all output-only parameters except ydb_char_t \*, ydb_string_t \*, and ydb_buffer_t \*.
 Pre-allocation yields better management of memory for the external call.
-When an external call exceeds its specified preallocation (ydb_string_t * or ydb_char_t * output), YottaDB produces the EXCEEDSPREALLOC error.
+When an external call exceeds its specified preallocation (ydb_char_t \*, ydb_string_t \*, and ydb_buffer_t \*), YottaDB produces the EXCEEDSPREALLOC error.
 In the case that the user allocates space for the character pointer inside a ydb_string_t * type output parameter, a length field longer than the specified preallocated size for the output parameter does not cause an EXCEEDSPREALLOC error.

  .. _callback-mech: